 This issue of Woodbury Magazine closes out 2022, and we’re ending the year on a high note.
 In this issue, we’re celebrating the season of giving back and the joy of tradition.

 Speaking of tradition, I started a new one in my family last year, one that I intend to keep for quite some time.
 I’ve never had the duties of hosting holiday gatherings—we tend to do a rotation cycle of hosting duties, so it may be awhile until it’s my time—but I always bring a tasty gift for our host or hostess.
 Last year, I created what I call Christmas Tree Bread, a warm and cheesy appetizer that only lasted a few minutes before being devoured.
 It was so good that I’ve since made a couple of variations of it; for the Superbowl, Easter and just because.
-Find the recipe for Christmas Tree Bread on page 44, along with a few more recipes from our Editorial Advisory Board.
+Find the recipe for Christmas Tree Bread here, along with a few more recipes from our Editorial Advisory Board.

 From our team to your family, Happy Holidays!